gem-pasteur/Integron_Finder/doc/source/user_guide/introduction.rst

       *attC* site.

-IntegronFinder can also annotate gene cassettes (CDS nearby *attC* sites) using Resfams, a database of HMM profiles aiming at annotating antibiotic resistance genes.
+IntegronFinder can also annotate gene cassettes (CDS nearby *attC* sites) using AMRFinderPlus, a database of HMM profiles aiming at annotating antibiotic resistance genes.
 This database is provided but the user can add any other HMM profiles database of its own interest.